AnalyticJeremy/adbx_vm_analysis/README.md

 should be ready to go!

 ## Phase 1: Data Acquisition
-Run the "Acquire Data" notebook.
-This will query the Azure Activity Log and get VM operation information from the Databricks-managed resource groups.
+Run the "[Acquire Data](Acquire%20Data.ipynb)" notebook.
+This will query the Azure Activity Log and get VM operation information from the
+Databricks-managed resource groups.
 The data will be saved as raw JSON files.
-The notebook will then transform this data in various phases and create a tiny little Delta lake with bronze, silver, and gold layers.
+The notebook will then transform this data in various phases and create a tiny little Delta lakehouse with bronze, silver, and gold layers.

 ## Phase 2: Data Analysis
-The second notebook, "Analyze Data," will read the data acquired in the previous phase.
+The second notebook, "[Analyze Data](Analyze%20Data.ipynb)", will read the data acquired in the previous phase.
 It will summarize VM usage by job and by VM SKU.
 You can use this data to better understand your VM usage patterns and determine how to optimize your Databricks Instance Pool size.